The GSG offers funding for graduate student events through the GSG Events Board. We suggest applying three to six weeks before the planned event.

-To apply for funding from the GSG Events Board:
+How to apply for funding from the GSG Events Board:

-- The event must be open to all grad students.
+- be open to all graduate students;

 (1) By depositing the sum to your student group account (if applicable, in which case only scanned copies of the receipts are requested).
 Scanned receipts must be uploaded to your SAFE GSG Events Board funding application before funds will be transferred.
 After funds are transferred to your student group, personal reimbursements should be submitted via Concur.
 Questions about how to use Concur should be sent to your group’s President or Treasurer.
-To pay a vendor directly, please contact MaryEllen Trapold firstname.lastname@example.org).
-To pay student workers, contact Lily Secora email@example.com).
-It is your responsibility to check whether student workers are eligible to receive payment.b) If you are not part of a recognized student group, and have paid for your event using the Graduate School credit card held by MaryEllen Trapold, please send scanned receipts to MaryEllen firstname.lastname@example.org; please cc:email@example.com) If you are not part of a recognized student group and have paid for your event personally, please submit these receipts for reimbursement through Concur and request from Max Hirschberger (firstname.lastname@example.org) the GSG Events Board Chart string to enter into your Concur expense report.
-Instructions on how to submit an expense report in Concur can be found here.d) A copy of the itemized budget of the event must be sent to email@example.com) Please note we can only reimburse based on the sum of the receipts that you submit after your event.
+To pay a vendor directly, please contact Ellen Kellich (firstname.lastname@example.org).
+To pay student workers, please contact Nicole Barkley (email@example.com).
+It is your responsibility to verify whether student workers are eligible to receive payment.

-According to the GSG Events Board rules, you have 30 days after the date of the expense was incurred or the date of the event (whichever comes first) to submit the receipts to the Board and/or through Concur.
-You must contact firstname.lastname@example.org to request an extension within that time if this is not possible.
-If this deadline is passed, the Board maintains the right to deny the reimbursement.
-In such a case the money initially allocated for your request will be returned to our regular budget for funding other events.
+Please note we can only reimburse based on the sum of the receipts that you submit after your event.
+You have 30 days after the date of the expense was incurred or the date of the event (whichever comes first) to submit the receipts to the Board and/or through Concur.
+You must email firstname.lastname@example.org to request an extension within that time frame if this is not possible.
+If the deadline has passed, then the Board maintains the right to deny the reimbursement.
+In such a case, the money initially allocated for your request will be returned to our regular budget for the purpose of funding other events.